We are the Penge Green Gym,

 8. Can I come on a different day?
 Can I work longer hours?

-We would ask any budding Guerrilla Gardeners to please refrain from working in Winsford Gardens as we have a carefully developed programme of works planned for the park in conjunction with the landowners, LB of Bromley, and their contractors, The Landscape Group.
+We would ask any budding Guerrilla Gardeners to please refrain from working in Winsford Gardens as we have a carefully developed programme of works planned for the park in conjunction with the landowners, LB of Bromley, and their contractors, id verde.

 9. Don’t you have any Outdoor Gym equipment?